Professor Mark New

 Tel: +44 (0)1865 275841

 Mark New was appointed Pro-VC for Climate Change and Director of the ACDI in July 2011.
 He holds a joint appointment as Professor of of International Development at the University of East Anglia, United Kingdom.
 His research focuses on climate change detection, processes, scenarios, impacts and adaptation.
 He sits on the SA Global Change Science Committee, the Africa Future Earth Science Committee, is on the editorial board of Environmental Research Letters, and has served on various other science committees and reference groups.
+Mark is also the AXA Research Fund Chair in African Climate Risk.

 In his research on climate change monitoring and detection he has worked on the development of global and regional climate datasets which have underpinned climate impacts assessments and integrated modelling, the detection of climate extremes, and issues around uncertainty and accuracy of climate data.